VictorKoffed/Projekt-Android/README.md

 ---

 1. The auto connect BLE dont work.
+2. Fix so that the scale timer also starts in livebrewgraph.
 2. Flow in detailbrew dont cap flow to 20g/s
 3. Tare and auto tare in livebrew must tare 2 times to zero
 4. Clean up warnings and refactor ∞